If you can’t find the answer you’re looking for, don’t hesitate to contact us.

 Yes, we will send you a reminder email.
 Your final payment is due six weeks before your sailing date.
-We prefer checks payable to Schooner Ladona, but you may call with a MasterCard, Visa, or Discover Card number.
+We prefer checks payable to Schooner Ladona, but you can also pay online with MasterCard, Visa, or Discover Card.

 What about gratuity/tip?